pagkly/Zed/Investopedia3/What Is Net Investment.md

 What Is Net Investment?
 ## What Is Net Investment?

-Net investment is the total amount of money that a company spends on [capital assets](https://www.investopedia.com/terms/c/capitalasset.asp), minus the cost of the [depreciation](https://www.investopedia.com/terms/d/depreciation.asp) of those assets.
+Net investment is the total amount of money that a company spends on [[capital assets]](https://www.investopedia.com/terms/c/capitalasset.asp), minus the cost of the [[depreciation]](https://www.investopedia.com/terms/d/depreciation.asp) of those assets.
 This figure provides a sense of the real expenditure on durable goods such as plants, equipment, and software that are being used in the company's operations.

 ### Key Takeaways